 Usage: An NTFS file system is perfect for your Windows system drive and other internal drives or external hard drives with large capacities that will just be used with Windows.

 The FAT32 file system is also called File Allocation Table file system, which was created in 1977 by Microsoft.
 FAT32 is an older file system that’s not as efficient or advanced as NTFS, but does offer greater compatibility with other operating systems and removable storage devices.

-The biggest limits of FAT32 file system is that it cannot store a single file larger than 4 GB.
-So, sometimes you may come across "File is too large for destination file system" error when using FAT32 file system.
+The biggest FAT32 file system limit is that it cannot store a single file larger than 4 GB.
+So, sometimes you may come across “File is too large for destination file system” error when using FAT32 file system.